-The origin of the works can be found in the personal history of the artist.
-He has seen them from his early childhood on: the sidewalk tiles, the white caravan, the grid of bricks and cement.
-In these objects he makes his countless random observations absolute and universal.www.mauricevantellingen.nl
+The origin of the work lies in the artist’s personal history.
+He has seen them from early childhood: the paving stones, the white caravan, the grit of bricks and cement.
+In the works of art he makes his innumerable, careless observations absolute and universal.www.mauricevantellingen.nl